locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla.md

 Note: for the purposes of this post, when I use the term data warehouse to refer to the data warehouse and the tools stakeholders use to access data from the data warehouse (e.g., business intelligence tools).

-Also, quick shout out to [Rebecca Green](https://www.linkedin.com/in/rebecca-greene-31b98513/) and [Dylan Sather](https://www.linkedin.com/in/dylansather/) for providing great example of real world data warehouse SLAs.
+Also, quick shout out to [Rebecca Green](https://www.linkedin.com/in/rebecca-greene-31b98513/) and [Dylan Sather](https://www.linkedin.com/in/dylansather/) for sharing great example of real world data warehouse SLAs.

 ## What is an SLA?
 Sevice level agreement (SLA) is a term used in many different business contexts.
 You have SLAs between companies (e.g., AWS's 99.999% uptime), between departments (e.g., a Manufacturing team's product quality guarantee) and between companies and their customers (e.g., pizza delivery in 30 minutes or less).
 You may even have internal and external SLAs for the same metric (e.g., we promise our customers delivery in a week, but internally we aim for 4 days).